BethMolloy/Effectorome_H_schachtii/README.md

 Alfa: 80

-For all effector-plant network visualisations, [z] was set to 80 for all effectors, and to 0 for all plant genes.
+For all effector-plant network [z] was set to 80 for all effectors, and to 0 for all plant genes.

 The parameters applied were then:

 Z-Maximum Level: 80